ctphoenix/Python-Course-Material/chapter8.md

 In these exercises, we will continue taking a look at patterns of bird flights over time.

 *** =instructions
--  `pandas` contains a useful type called `date_time`, which allows you to describe the date with `dt.date`.
+-  `pandas` contains a useful type called `tslib.Timestamp`, which allows you to describe the date with `dt.date`.
 In this problem, we will group the flight times by date, and calculate the maximum altitude within that day.
 -  Use `groupby` and calculate the maximum altitude per day.
 Save these results into an object called `max_altitudes_perday`.

 *** =hint
-- See `?pd.DataFrame.groupby` for help.
+- See `?pd.DataFrame.groupby` for help!

 *** =pre_exercise_code
 ```{python}